 Right now, increasing employee productivity in the workplace can be challenging; the workplace has undergone some drastic changes over the past year, some which may change the way in which we work forever.
-For many employees, getting used to this way of working can be difficult.
+For many employees and knowledge workers, getting used to this way of working can be difficult.

 In almost all fields the average worker is productive for 60% or less each day with figures decreasing for office workers who are only productive for two hours, twenty three minutes each day...
 That's a whole lot of wasted time each day.
 To improve employee productivity, you need to have a system in place that drives motivation within your team and inspires them to put 100% into everything they do.